Tkach, WCG and UCG

 In spite of this Herbert began to take all contributions along with his COG 7 salary for himself and began his own work.
 The COG 7th day was working on setting up a radio broadcast and was getting nowhere, so HWA set up his own program in Oregon and from then on never looked back.
 He should have informed COG 7 that he wanted his own work but instead stole from them until he was decredentialed by them.

-Then came the war years and HWA presented himself as a prophet, making scores of predictions; very many presumptuously in “The Name of The Lord,” all of which failed; [Wait for HWA in His Own Words] Making him a presumptuous false prophet according to the Word of God in Deu 18:22 When a prophet speaketh in the name of the Lord, if the thing follow not, nor come to pass, that is the thing which the Lord hath not spoken, but the prophet hath spoken it presumptuously: thou shalt not be afraid [shall not listen to him] of him.
+Then came the war years and HWA presented himself as a prophet, making scores of predictions; very many presumptuously in “The Name of The Lord,” all of which failed [See the article on HWA] making him a presumptuous false prophet according to the Word of God in Deuteronomy 18:22 When a prophet speaketh in the name of the Lord, if the thing follow not, nor come to pass, that is the thing which the Lord hath not spoken, but the prophet hath spoken it presumptuously: thou shalt not be afraid [shall not listen to him] of him.

 In 1956 Stanley R Rader met Armstrong, leader of what was then called the Radio Church of God, at its new headquarters offices in Pasadena, California.
 Coming under contract with the Radio Church of God, Rader worked on improving its accounting system, thereby creating a highly favorable impression with Armstrong, who then urged him to attend law school at Armstrong’s expense.
 In 1963 Rader graduated from University of Southern California Law School